ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 The next step is to run `check_time_drifts` which gives a display of the time drift factor values that will be added to the time_drift_factors table given an events table.
 At this stage, you should review for any erroneous/large timedrifts.

-If everything looks good, you may proceed to the next cell whcih adds new time drift factors to the time_drift_factors table from the events file.
+If everything looks good, you may proceed to the next cell which adds new time drift factors to the time_drift_factors table from the events file.
 A success message will appear:

 ```
 Adding XXX records to collectioncode.time_drift_factors table from collectioncode.events...
 OK!